dreikanter/public-static/README.md

 To avoid over-complicated command line syntax, main site building parameters intended to be kept in configuration file with an ordinary [RFC-822](http://www.ietf.org/rfc/rfc0822) compliant syntax.

-By default `ps` command uses default configuration file `build.conf` located in the current working directory (not necessarily the directory where script itself resides!).
+By default `pub` command uses default configuration file `build.conf` located in the current working directory (not necessarily the directory where script itself resides!).
 Nevertheless the configuration file name and location could be changed arbitrary from the command line.

 A single configuration file could contain more than one section.
 This allows to keep building configuration for multiple web sites or different building profiles for a single one — e.g. production and debug versions.